A Functional-Reactive UI library for the Rx.Observable Universe

 target.property = value;

-What you do instead, is you declare the stream your changes come from and what better place for that if not your templates?
+What you do instead, is you declare which stream should your changes come from, straight in your templates:

 <target property="${source}">